vbuterin/pybitcointools/README.md

 This is a fork of Vitalik Buterin's original pybitcointools which is no longer maintained.
 Short-term roadmap:

+Currently working on:

+* Adding additional coins

+Done:
-* Better python3 support
+Better Python3 support
-* Replace as much as possible of the bci.py library with blockcypher's own library for easier maintenaince
+Replace bci.py with blockcypher's own Python library Class-based api for different coins, making it easier to add new coins with a common interface

+Currently working on:
+* Additional coins.
+Already added api endpoints for gathering unspents and pushing transactions for various coins (see the cryptos directory).
+The main complexity comes from creating and signing raw transactions.
+For example, Bitcoin Cash implements replay protection using SIGHASH_FORKID.
+Appreciate any help with this.
 * More test cases for key fuctionality
 * Possible renaming (pycryptotools?)
 * Release on pip

 Longer-term roadmap:
 * Support of more coins (Bitcoin Cash, Bitcoin Gold, Bitcoin God, Dogecoin, Litecoin, Dash, etc.)
-* Updated api (while the no-classes format can still be used for Bitcoin, there will be a new classes interface which will make it easier to add new coins)
 * Integrate pull requests from pybitcointools, e.g. Segwit support
 * Read the docs page
 * E-commerce tools (exchange rates, short-time invoices)
 * Desktop GUI for easy creation, signing and broadcasting of raw transactions
 * Seed-based multi-crypto wallet

-The rest of this readme is pretty much takendirectly from the original pybitcointools library.
+The rest of this readme is pretty much taken directly from the original pybitcointools library.
 ### Advantages:

 * Functions have a simple interface, inputting and outputting in standard formats